The Founder’s Journey:

 I was told to slow down, that I was making others look bad, that I cared too much.

-Pride in craftsmanship was rare, I watched corner-cutting become standard practice.
+Pride in craftsmanship was rare; I watched corner-cutting become standard practice.
 Worse, leadership didn’t resemble what I had been taught it should be.
-Bosses liked to flex authority, not lead.
+Managers liked to flex authority, not lead.
 Promotions came from politics or proximity, not performance.

 Yet I still kept pushing.
-I had 5 different jobs in 3 years, always searching for a calling.
-Until one day, I reached a limit.
+I had 5 different jobs in 3 years, always searching for a calling, until I reached a limit.

-I hit my first breaking point during a dairy installation in Oklahoma.
-The culture was toxic, the standards were nonexistent, and I just got tired of the literal nephew of one of the good installers constantly lording over me, despite me working circles around him.
-I walked away, took a Greyhound back to Michigan, and recommitted myself to my childhood dream: getting back on active duty.
+I hit my first breaking point during a conveyor installation in an Oklahoma dairy.
+The culture was toxic, the standards were nonexistent, and I just got tired of the literal nephew of one of the senior installers constantly lording over me, despite me working circles around him.
+I walked away, took a Greyhound back to Michigan, and recommitted myself to my childhood dream: getting back on Active Duty.

 The system had other plans.

-When I submitted a conversion package, the command career counselor laughed me out of the room.
-Not because I lacked experience, but because the process wasn’t designed to recognize it.
+When I tried again to submit a conversion package, the command career counselor laughed me out of the room.
+Not because I lacked qualifications, but because the process wasn’t designed to recognize them.
 The formula wasn’t based on skill or readiness.
 It was based on rank, rate, time in service, and abstract projections around recruiting and retention quotas.
-There was a very long period where, as a Seabee, I wouldn’t even be considered for conversion.
+There was a very long period where, as a Seabee, I wouldn’t even be considered.
+And even better… the more senior I got, the more unlikely an active duty conversion became.

 It didn’t matter that critical billets were going unfilled.